Last Updated on July 12, 2023 by bethrmartin

 Wood plank patio flooring is shown through an interior courtyard of a beach house on Folly Beach, SC.

-Wood decking is a classic outdoor flooring choice for a reason.
+Wood decking is a classic and one of the best outdoor flooring ideas for a reason.
 A backyard deck is a perfect addition to any outdoor area, and you can use paint or stain to make your design unique and weather-resistant.

 If you want to keep the cost down, this project is manageable to install, and materials are affordable.
 If you’re handy with power tools, a new wood patio could be an easy DIY project that can quickly add a new room to your home.